TurtleMaster69420/for-fun/README.md

 # For fun
-Unhelpful programs for your unhelpful needs
+Unhelpful programs for your absolutely none of your needs.